randlet/django-listable/docs/index.rst

 A Complete Example
 ==================

-This is a complete example of a `django-listable` table.
-It is included as a demo app under the django-listable/listable-demo/
+This is a complete example of a `django_listable` table.
+It is included as a demo app under the django-listable/listable_demo/

 models.py
 ---------